gjad-hub/PTDA_IBank/README.md

 ### Download

-Releases can be found at [GitLab.](https://gitlab.hochschule-stralsund.de/pattern-park/pattern-park-app/-/releases)
+Releases can be found on the Release page

 ### Running the Application